working

 Other reflections: Jim Henley, Jules Crittenden, Josh Marshall, Steve Clemons, Dan Riehl, Juan Cole, Sean-Paul Kelley

 Some more political than others but all are respectful.
 The politics of war is inextricable from its tragedy.
-Wars are fought for political means, after all, and human tragedy is the cost.
+Wars are fought for political ends, after all, and human tragedy is the cost.
 It’s quite proper to measure the two against one another.

 Comments